CasAndreu/wilkerson_casas_2017_TAD/README.md

 - The `data` directory contains all the final datasets we used in the paper
 - The text and metadata of the one-minute floor speeches can be found in the python module we developed to estimate Robust Latent Dirichlet Allocation models: [rlda](Robust Latent Dirichlet Allocation models)
 - The `01_getting_models_and_clusters.py` reproduces the construction of the final datasets
-- All the other scripts replicate the Figures in the paper
+- Scripts `02` to `05` replicate Figures in the paper
+- Scripts `06` and `07` create additional Figures that ended up not making it to the final verison paper
+- Figure 1 is from another paper by [Chuang et al. (2015)](http://www.aclweb.org/anthology/N15-1018): it's Figure 3 at the top of p.
+188.
+- Figure 2 is simply a diagram and we do not include code to replicate it.

 ---